-Since the nature of program prerequisites was determined by faculty in the creation of the program and/or in any subsequent program revisions, the additional program prerequisites were instituted specifically to provide equal foundational knowledge to all students in these programs.
+Since the nature of program prerequisites was determined by faculty as being necessary for success in the program, any additional program prerequisites were instituted specifically to provide equal foundational knowledge to all students in these programs.
 The exact number and nature of these program prerequisites differs from program-to-program.
 Some programs require as many as five program prerequisites, others require up to two, and some do not require prerequisites at all.
 This policy specifically lays out the procedures for reviewing/approving program prerequisites for programs that currently require them.